IvanLi-CN/usb-pd-source-demo/docs/datasheets/sw7201-datasheet.md

 When customers resell ISmartWare’s products, if there are discrepancies or false information compared with the product parameters and statements, all express or implied authorizations given by ISmartWare for related products will be automatically forfeited, and ISmartWare reserves the right to take all legal measures to protect its rights against such improper and fraudulent business practices.
 ISmartWare assumes no responsibility or liability for any such misrepresentation.

 This document is allowed to be reproduced only without any tampering with the content and with relevant authorizations, conditions, restrictions and statements, otherwise ISmartWare has the right to pursue legal responsibility of the reproducer.
 ISmartWare assumes no responsibility or liability for such tampered documents.
-Reproduction of information involving third parties should be subject to additional restrictions.</details>
+Reproduction of information involving third parties should be subject to additional restrictions.